Shizzi

-Oluwaseyi Akerele, popularly known as Shizzi, is a Nigerian platinum record producer, disk jockey and songwriter.
+Oluwaseyi Akerele, popularly known as Shizzi, is a Nigerian platinum record producer, disc jockey and songwriter.

 Music career

 2009–2015: Early life and career

 Shizzi started out as a drummer in church.
 He achieved recognition for his work on Davido's 2011 single "Dami Duro", and produced six songs on the singer's debut album Omo Baba Olowo (2012).
 He produced Wizkid's "Love My Baby", a song from the artist's debut studio album Superstar (2011).
-He has been credited for producing "Skelewu" and "Gobe".
+He has been credited for producing "Skelewu", and "Gobe".
 He was also the producer behind Wande Coal's highly controversial songs "Baby Face" and "Go Low".
 Shizzi has worked with Sasha, Harrysong, OD Woods, Naeto C, Sauce Kid, Wande Coal, Wizkid, D'Prince, May D, Danagog, Emmy Gee, Skuki, DaBaby, Chris Brown, and Fireboy DML, among others.

 In 2013, he co-produced Davido's "Tchelete" with Uhuru/dj maphorisa featuring Mafikizolo.
-On 26 June 2014, Shizzi worked alongside Davido, Tiwa Savage, Lola Rae, Sarkodie, Diamond Platnumz and Mi Casa to produce MultiChoice's Africa Rising campaign song.
+On 26 June 2014, Shizzi worked alongside Davido, Tiwa Savage, Lola Rae, Sarkodie, Diamond Platnumz, and Mi Casa to produce MultiChoice's Africa Rising campaign song.
 In 2015, he demonstrated how to make a hit, alongside Davido at NEC Live masterclass.

-2016-19:Sony Publishing, Magic Fingers, and The Lion King: The Gift documentary
+2016–2019: Sony Publishing, Magic Fingers and The Lion King: The Gift documentary

 In 2016, he signed a publishing deal with Sony/ATV Music Publishing as a record producer and a songwriter.
 Late 2016, Shizzi unveiled his record label and management company well known as Magic Fingers with his first signee Teni on 23 December 2019 after the official release of her single "Amen".
 In 2019, he appeared in a documentary for Beyonce's soundtrack album The Lion King: The Gift.
 The documentary aired on 16 September on ABC; in it, he spoke about recording songs for the album.